-Cheapest Dates Sold Out for 2026 Mickey’s Not So Scary Halloween Party
+Sold Out Dates for 2026 Mickey’s Not So Scary Halloween Party

-Happy 250th Anniversary of America!
-The Fourth of July being here can only mean one thing: Halloween is right around the corner!
-Just one month away, according to Walt Disney World’s calendar.
-And with that, Mickey’s Not So Scary Halloween Party at Magic Kingdom is starting to sell out, including early dates and the final night.
+Walt Disney World is selling out of tickets to Mickey’s Not So Scary Halloween Party at Magic Kingdom, including the cheapest dates, Fall Break, and the final night.
 This trend is likely to accelerate in the weeks to come, as there’s usually a “run” on tickets once MNSSHP draws nearer.

 For those of you who are not familiar with Mickey’s Not So Scary Halloween Party (MNSSHP), the hard ticket event runs from August 7 through October 31, 2026.
 It features a special parade, fireworks, Hocus Pocus stage show, and much more.
 You can read more about all of that in our Guide to the 2026 Mickey’s Not So Scary Halloween Party.